cyberark/conjur/docs/tour.md

 {% include toc.md key='introduction' %}
-This document will use the Conjur command-line interface (CLI) to show you how to use Conjur to perform some common tasks, such as load policy data and secrets into Conjur, fetch secrets, login as a machine, fetch a secret while logged in as a machine, perform a permission check, and send Conjur commands using the raw HTTP (REST) API.
+This document will use the Conjur command-line interface (CLI) to show you how to use Conjur to perform some common tasks, such as load policy data and secrets into Conjur, fetch secrets, login as a machine, and fetching a secret while logged in as a machine.

 {% include toc.md key='docker' %}